phenoscape/charaparser-unsupervised/README.md

 Java implementation of unsupervised CharaParser code

-* Read Treatment
-    * Preprocess
-        * First replace all dot marks after abbreviation by "[DOT]".
-After sentence segmentation, restore them.
-    * Sentence segmentation
-        * Handle abbreviation.
-    * Get Lead of Sentence
-    In most cases, the lead of a sentence is just the first NUM_LEAD_WORDS words in the sentence, where NUM_LEAD_WORDS has been pre-define as 3.
-However, there are two expections:
-    1) When there is any :;.[(] in the sentence, only the words before any ,:;\.\[(] are counted.
-For example, for the sentence word1 word2 . word3 only word1 word2
-    are kept.
-    2) Whene there is any preposition word in the sentence, only the words before the preposition word and the preposition word are counted.
-For example, for the sentence lepidotrichia of fin webs only the word before the preposition word "of" and the preposition word "of" lepidotrichia of are kept.

-* Get Unique Words
-Get all unique words in the treatments, and insert them into the unknown word collection.

-Since this is the first stage of the learning, all the words are "unknown" now, so mark all of them as "unknown".

-For any word which does not contain a word character, or ends with "ous", take is as a boundary word, and insert it into the word-POS collection.

-The regular expression like "blv?d" would match both "blvd" and "bld".
-The question mark makes the previous letter optional.

-* Add Heuristics Nouns
-** Learn Heuristics Nouns

-** Character Heuristics

-For each noun, if it is a singular, try to find the plural form; if it is a plural, try to find its singular form.
-Add any singular-plural pair learned in this way into SingularPlural holder.

-* Add Stop Words

-* Add Characters

-Sort all words according to their root.
-That is, put words with same root together.
-For each group of words share same root, find any word in the group having a noun ending, then it must be a singular, put it into the noun list with a [s] tag.
-If there is another word within the same group ends with -s or -es, it is very likely that it is the plural form of the singular word.
-Put it into the noun list with a [p] tag.
-Put this singular-plural pair into SingularPlural holder.

-* Add Numbers

-* Add Cluster Strings

-* Add Proper Nouns

 * Learn POS By Suffix
 For each word that is unknown in the Unknown Word Holder,trying to learn if it is a "b" word, by checking its suffix.